-When selecting a daycare, it is imperative to tour any on your list of potentials – both in-home daycares and group facilities.
-You may choose to call around first and schedule your tours ahead of time or, if you have a group daycare facility on your list, stop by one morning or afternoon if you're in the neighbourhood – this can allow you to observe the environment in a more organic setting while getting your questions answered.
+It is essential to visit all of the daycares that are on your list of possibilities before deciding on one.
+This applies to both in-home daycares and group facilities.
+You may choose to call around first and schedule your tours ahead of time, or you may choose to stop by one morning or afternoon if you are in the neighbourhood if you have a group daycare facility on your list – this can allow you to observe the environment in a more natural setting while getting the answers to your questions.

 - Has each teacher or caretaker been given a comprehensive background check? (tip: be sure to brush up on federal, state, and local laws when it comes to criminal background checks for childcare providers)